-But who says HDB kitchens need to be utilitarian and functional?
+But who says HDB kitchen interior designs need to be utilitarian and functional?
 Gone are the days when kitchens are ugly, afterthought sweat rooms.
 Chic, stylish kitchens are all the rage and here to stay and kitchen interior design is an integral part to achieve it.

-In this post, we’ll look at 7 gorgeous HDB kitchens that we are drooling all over!
+In this post, we’ll look at 7 gorgeous HDB kitchen renovations that we are drooling all over!

 1. Young & Modern